Saleh Al-Maghamsi: Views and controversy

 On March 27, 2012 on Qatar Television, Al-Maghamsi stated that although "Osama bin Laden's organization" did great harm to the Muslim nation (umma) he "has more sanctity and honor than any infidel"—infidel being defined as “Jews, Christians, Zoroastrians, apostates, and atheists”.

-On the controversy over whether women may be allowed to reveal their faces in public, i.e. need not wear a niqāb (Sheikh Ahmad Al-Ghamdi, had created an uproar in 2014 by saying it was allowed), Al-Maghamsi said it is "always better to be modest though he admitted that not all scholars agree that women should not reveal their faces".
+In 2014, during the controversy over whether women may be allowed to reveal their faces in public, i.e. need not wear a niqāb, Al-Maghamsi said it is "always better to be modest though he admitted that not all scholars agree that women should not reveal their faces".
+In 2016, Al-Maghamasi stated that listening to music is not haram, asserting, "The nation is in dire need of renewal and modernization, and I strongly believe in this, whether people accept my views or not."
+Additionally, he expressed the view that non-Muslims should be permitted to enter the city of Mecca.

 Al-Maghamsi has also come out in favor of "taking care of historical mosques", stating that such a practice is not unorthodox but religious and an act of worship.